chromaui/learnstorybook.com/content/intro-to-storybook/react/en/creating-addons.md

 We're almost there, only one goal remaining.

 For the final one, we're going to need some sort of state, we could use React's `useState`, or if we were working with class components `this.setState()`.
 But instead we're going to use Storybook's own `useAddonState`, which gives us a means to persist the addon state, and avoid creating extra logic to persist the local state.
-Also use another UI element from Storybook, the `ActionBar`, which will allow us to change between items.
+We'll also use another UI element from Storybook, the `ActionBar`, which will allow us to change between items.

 We need to adjust our imports for our needs: